On This Page

 Most "bad therapists" aren't bad people.
 They're just not as good as they need to be at their jobs to not do harm.

 Being a therapist might seem simple and natural, but to do it well, therapists have to do many things that don’t come naturally.
 For one, they have to leave all of their own baggage outside of the therapy room.
-This means they need to refrain from judging their clients according to their own personal beliefs, chatting too much about themselves, and giving too much direct advice.
+This means they need to refrain from judging their clients according to their own personal beliefs, giving too much direct advice, and chatting too much about themselves.

 The most important skill a therapist can have is empathy.
 Without it, a therapist won't be able to understand or connect to you enough to help you.